Download PDF

 But if you have been underestimated and have not come out of the situation, do not reveal it.

-Q 1.
-What type of person you are?
+Q27.
+What type of person are you?

 Based on the interviewer’s reply, you can be specific about your answer.